FrankRay78/PatienceOS/README.md

 ## Notes
 Targeting machine-specific architectures can be done at the compiler call (eg. `csc /platform:x64`) and/or the linker call (eg. `link /machine:x64`)

+# Experiments
+A working backlog of Frank's personal learning objectives for 2024 (and beyond?):

+- [x] 1.
+Ability to replace the standard Linux init process with a custom C application, compiled to bare metal and executable.
+(DONE, 18 Nov 2023, see: [Boot the Linux 6.x kernel in QEMU and run a custom C application as the init process](https://gist.github.com/FrankRay78/426011c03a7fb4f890eb5b4a068720c8))
+- [X] 2.
+Using an emulator, boot in 32-bit protected mode ~~using GRUB2~~ (nb.
+QEMU can boot directly into 32-bit protected mode, saving the faff of making an ISO image) and output 'hello world' by writing directly to the VGA video memory.
+(DONE, 4 Jan 2024, see: [Compiling a C# kernel to bare metal and booting in QEMU](https://frankray.net/blog/2024/01/compiling-a-csharp-kernel-to-bare-metal-and-booting-in-qemu/))
+- [ ] 3.
+Hardware interrupts and outputting keyboard keystrokes to the screen.
+- [ ] 5.
+Memory management, garbage collection.
+How this works underneath the covers for an AOT compiled C# kernel ie. stack, heap and virtual page application.
+- [ ] 4.
+Loading an elf into memory and executing it.
+Loading multiple instances of the elf and executing them (what do they share, and how is that allocated, managed etc)
+- [ ] 6.
+Implement/port some useful routines from the C standard library ie. vfprintf ([master](https://git.musl-libc.org/cgit/musl/tree/src/stdio/vfprintf.c), [clone](https://github.com/BlankOn/musl/blob/master/src/stdio/printf.c))
+- [ ] 7.
+Implement custom TCPIP stack, see: [Let's code a TCP/IP stack](https://www.saminiir.com/lets-code-tcp-ip-stack-1-ethernet-arp/), [Level-IP](https://github.com/saminiir/level-ip), [tapip](https://github.com/chobits/tapip)
+- [ ] 8.
+Ultimately, host a TFTP server, see: [Tftp.Net C# Library](https://github.com/Callisto82/tftp.net), [Booting Arch Linux from PXE](https://www.saminiir.com/boot-arch-linux-from-pxe/)